thepassle/changelog-enforcer/README.md

 ## Package Json Enforcer
-The purpose of this action is to enforce a change to the version in the `package.json`
+The purpose of this action is to enforce a change to the version in the `package.json`, and a changelog entry in `CHANGELOG.md`

 ### Usage
 To use, follow the typical GitHub Action `uses` syntax.